front-end-intermediate/5-express/readme.md

 };
 ```

+Or by a Delete action in Postman.

+1. Set the action to Delete
+2. Append an id from the recipes endpoint to the /api/recipes endpoint
+3. Hit Send (e.g.: `http://localhost:3000/api/recipes/58c39048b3ddce0348706837`)

 Forms only support GET and POST and are inappropriate for deleting.

-Add a Delete link to the script:
+Add a Delete link to the DOM script:

 `<a class="del" data-id=${recipe._id} href="#">Delete</a>`